 The other problem I have with clams is that they are actually difficult for you to perform well.
 A lot of the time you have never completed exercises like this before and your first attempt at a clam recruits everything but your glutes!
 If your health professional asks where do you feel the burn - you usually respond with your lower back, the front of your hip and down your thigh, most of which we don't want working.

 Now we could spend a session teaching you how to perform this exercise well, however I feel that defeats the purpose of it being an easy starter exercise - if you need 20-30 minutes to teach it, you can probably spend the same amount of time teaching a better complex exercise, right?!
 And let's be honest, clams aren't sexy, they aren't fun, they're boring!
 And a boring exercise means you're less likely to do it!
 Heck I'd probably turn on Married at First Sight instead!

 Note: When I say complex, I simply mean from a perspective, usually most other exercises are just as simple to perform.

 "Clams help to isolate Glute Med"

 Health professionals talk about the clam like it is the mightiest of all glute med exercises... however a recent study painted quite a different picture.
 When compared to other exercises for activation of glute med using EMG data of the muscle contraction, the clam ranked 12th and 14th (two variations of the clam) out of 19 exercises!
 So somehow the holy grail of glute med exercises didn't even make the top 10!
-As a Crows fan I'll argue that 12th isn't so bad...but let's be real here.
+As a Crows fan I'll argue that 12th isn't so bad this year... but let's be real here.

 So what did make the top 10?
 Squatting, Deadlifts, Bridging, Lunges and all sorts of other variations!
 So if you've been seeing a someone who has identified a hip or glute component to your pain and is still insisting on using a clam to get you stronger, then I'd probably leave...